How to Easily Understand the Difference Between Confidence Intervals and Prediction Intervals

 ŷ0 +/- tα/2,n-2 * Syx((x0 – x̄)2/SSx + 1/n + 1)

-• x0: specific value of predictor variable
+• x0: The specific value of the predictor variable for which we are making the estimation or prediction.

-• : mean value of predictor variable
+• : The mean value of the predictor variable across the entire sample size.

-• n: Total sample size
+• n: Total sample size used to fit the model.

 #define data